kmaetschke/eoas-556-project/README.md

 possible magma storage chamber under Kolumbo volcano.

 ### Data:
-The used data sets for global Vertical Gravity Gradients with 1 arcminute resolution are available at https://topex.ucsd. edu/pub/global grav 1min/ (Sandwell et al., 2014).
+The used data sets for global Vertical Gravity Gradients with 1 arcminute resolution are available at https://topex.ucsd.edu/pub/global_grav_1min/ (Sandwell et al., 2014).
 They combine data from the altimeters Altika, Cryosat LRM, Cryosat SAR, Sentinel-3A/B, Jason-2, and Cryosat-2.
 For the corrections of the gravimetry data I use bathymetry data from GEBCO (https://download.gebco.net, GEBCO Bathymetric Compilation
 Group 2022).